e-medeiros1/e-medeiros1/README.md

-- 👋 Hi, I’m Erilândio Santos Medeiros,
+- 👋 Hi, I’m Erilândio Santos Medeiros, I am currently taking the 7th period of the Computer Science course at IFMA (Federal Institute of Education, Science and Technology of Maranhão).
 - 👀 I’m interested in mobile app development,
 - 🌱 I’m currently learning Dart and Flutter,
 - 📫 How to reach me https://www.linkedin.com/in/erimedeiros/.